MFlowCode/MFC/docs/documentation/running.md

     - `t_step_stop`  : $t_f$
     - `t_step_save`  : $SF$
 in which $t_i$ is the starting time, $t_f$ is the final time, and $SF$ is the saving frequency time.
-- Run pre-process and simulation on the case.
+- Run `pre_process` and `simulation` on the case.
     - `./mfc.sh run case.py -t pre_process simulation `
-- As the simulation runs, it will create LUSTRE files for each saved timestep in `./restart_data`.
+- As the simulation runs, it will create Lustre files for each saved timestep in `./restart_data`.
-- When the simulation stops, choose any LUSTRE file as the restarting point (lustre_ $t_s$.dat)
+- When the simulation stops, choose any Lustre file as the restarting point (lustre_ $t_s$.dat)
-- Create a new duplicate input file, (ex. `restart_case.py`), on which it should:
+- Create a new duplicate input file (e.g., `restart_case.py`), which should have:

 1. For the Computational Domain Parameters
     - Have the following removed __except__ `m`, `n`, and `p`: